High Tunnel Grape Production Systems: A Novel Sustainable Approach to Growing Grapes

 • Production Systems: holistic management

-2. To determine marketable attributes through the evaluation of physiochemical and post-harvest attributes for these table grapes grown under high tunnels.
+Objective 2.
+Determine marketable attributes through the evaluation of physiochemical and post-harvest attributes for table grapes grown under high tunnels.

-3. To develop economic budgets for high tunnel grape production by determining economic breakeven analysis for table grape production under this system.
+Objective 3.
+Develop economic budgets for high tunnel table grape production by determining economic breakeven analysis.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.